-A. General.
+A General.
 The Partnership shall distribute at least quarterly an amount equal to one hundred percent (100%) of Available Cash of the Partnership during such quarter or shorter period to the Persons who are holders of Units in some or all classes of Partnership Interests in accordance with the terms established for each such class on the respective Partnership Record Dates established for distributions to the applicable classes with respect to such quarter or shorter period.
-Distributions shall be made in the manner provided in Sections 5.1.B, 5.1.C and 5.1.D and in accordance with the respective terms established for each other class of Partnership Interests hereafter created.
-Notwithstanding anything to the contrary contained herein, in no event may a Partner receive a distribution of Available Cash with respect to a Class A Unit for a quarter or shorter period if such Partner is entitled to receive a distribution with respect to a Class A Unit has been redeemed or exchanged.
-Unless otherwise expressly provided for herein or in the terms established for any new class of Partnership Interests created in accordance with Article IV hereof, no Units of Partnership Interest shall be entitled to a distribution in preference to any other Unit of Partnership Interest.
-The General Partner Entity as a REIT, to distribute Available Cash (a) to Limited Partner so as to preclude any such distribution or portion thereof from being treated as part of a sale of property of the Partnership by a Limited Partner under Section 707 of the Code or the Regulations thereunder; provided that the General Partner and the Partnership shall not have liability to a Limited Partner under any circumstances as a result of any distribution to a Limited Partner being so treated, and (b) to the General Partner in an amount sufficient to enable the General Partner Entity to pay shareholder dividends that will (1) satisfy the requirements for qualification as a REIT under the Code and the Regulations (the "REIT Requirements") of, and (2) avo
+Distributions to the applicable classes with respect to such quarter or shorter period.
+Distributions to the applicable classes with respect to a Common Share for which such Class A Unit has been redeemed or exchanged.
+Unless otherwise expressly provided for herein or in the terms established for any new class of Partnership Interests treated in accordance with the respective terms established for any new class of Partnership Interests created and consistent with the general Partner Shall be endied to a distribution in preference to any other Unit of Partnership Interest.
+The General Partner shall be endied to a distribution in preference to any other Unit of Partnership Interest.
+The General Partner shall be defined as part of a sale of property of the Partnership by a Limited Partner so as to preclude any such distribution or portion thereof from being treated as part of a sale of property of the Partnership by Limited Partner being so treated.
+Not by the General Partner Entity to pay shareholder dividends that will (1) satisfy the requirements for qualification as a REIT under the Code and the Regulations (the "REIT Requirements") of, and (2) avoid any federal income or excise tax liability for, the General Partner Entity.